ir33k/prebble/README.md

 ### 2022.11.06 Sun 19:12 - First try ^-^

 Ok, now it should be good.
 Rebble version of SDK installed.
 Path updated.
 Python dependencies installed, again.
-And from what I see there is no need to do tutorial to verify SDK installation.
+And I see that there is no need to do tutorial in order to verify SDK installation.
 There is a better way.
-All described in Rebble SDK installation instruction.
+All described in Rebble SDK installation manual.
 Props for that.

 	$ pebble sdk install latest